perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ---

-> The `abort alert tags` are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.
+> The `Abort alert tags` are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

 ---

 Perfana can automatically abort a test run based on specified tag of [alerts](https://docs.perfana.io/docs/alerts/alerts.html) received during the test.

-To add an `abort alert tag` click `Add alert tag`, this will open the `Add abort alert tag` form with the following fields:
+To add an `Abort alert tag` click `Add alert tag`, this will open the `Add abort alert tag` form with the following fields:

 * **System under test**
 * **Workload**
 * **Test environment**
 * **Alert source**: select the alert source, AlertManager, Kapacitor or Grafana
 * **Tag key**: provide the tag key you want to trigger a test run abort
-* **Tag value**: provide the tag value you want to trigger a test run abort
+* **Tag value**: provide the tag value you want to trigger a test run abort## Abort alert tags

+## Links
+---

+> The `Links` are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

+---

+With the `Links` feature you can create deep links from your test run results to any relevant url.
+In the url you can use dynamic values passed via the `variables` property in your test script.
+Also, for your convenience, start and end timestamps are available in several formats.

+To add a `link` click `Add link`, this will open the `Add link` form with the following fields:
+* **Name**: Name for the link, this will be displayed in the `test run summary` view
+* **Url**: Url for the link.
+To add one of the available variables to the url, type the "{" (open curly brace) character, this will display a dropdown menu of all the available variables.